joelnewcomer/eurokera/wp-content/plugins/heartbeat-control/readme.txt

 If you commonly leave your WordPress admin up for long periods of time, especially while writing or editing a post, the repeated POST requests can cause high resource usage.
 To avoid this, the heartbeat can be modified or even disabled to lower your server resource usage.

 == Changelog ==
+= 1.2.3 =
+* Added composer.json and composer.lock that were missing.
+* Updated CMB2 to 2.3
+* Translation files generated.
+* Language path and text domain added to plugin header.
+* Bumped compatible WP version.

+= 1.2.2 =
+* Minor bugfixes.

 = 1.2.1 =
 * Fixed issue that would cause some users to not see the modification slider.